 Address: 6202 N. I-27, Lubbock, TX 79403

-Whether you’re a history buff or have kids interested in planes, a trip to the Silent Wings Museum is fun for all ages!
+Silent Wings Museum is fun for all ages.
 The museum showcases glider planes from World War II, and as you walk through, you’ll hear stories about the missions carried out by the glider pilots who served.

 The permanent exhibits include an overview of the glider pilot training, why they used these planes, and the glider pilot experience.
-Currently, the featured exhibit is A Legacy Remembered, which highlights the South Plains Army Air Field’s development of the Advanced Glider Training.
+The featured exhibit is A Legacy Remembered, which highlights the South Plains Army Air Field’s development of the Advanced Glider Training.

-This current exhibit also explains the effort to restore the CG-4A glider, which is the museum’s centerpiece.
+This exhibit also explains the effort to restore the CG-4A glider, the museum’s centerpiece.
 It’s only appropriate that the Silent Wings Museum is on the South Plains Army Air Field site, where WWII glider pilots were initially trained.
-So whether you are a glider plane expert or not, you’ll enjoy a trip to the Silent Wings Museum.

 See Related: Best Things to Do in San Antonio, Texas